rexchoppers/visonic-pmaxservice-docs/docs/methods/pmaxservice-getdevicestatuses.md

 PmaxService/getDeviceStatuses

 ## Description
-Returns all status information for a device.
+This method returns all status information for a device.

 ## Parameters
 - `params[0]` PowerG Device type ID